The McLain Family Band: Formation

-Raymond Kane combined the passions of his parents; he majored in music theory at Denison University and did graduate work in folk music studies at Harvard University and the University of North Carolina before moving to Hindman, Kentucky in 1954 where he became the director of Hindman Settlement School.
+Raymond Kane combined the passions of his parents; he majored in music theory at Denison University, studied at the John C. Campbell Folk School, and did graduate work in folk music studies at Harvard University and the University of North Carolina before moving to Hindman, Kentucky in 1954 where he became the director of Hindman Settlement School.
 While at Hindman, Raymond Kane developed an interest in bluegrass music; he introduced his three eldest children—Raymond Winslow, Alice, and Ruth—to the genre, and the four of them began playing together.

 Raymond Kane married Betty Winslow in 1952, and founded the band at her encouragement in 1968.
 Initially performing under the name Bluegrass State, the quartet performed on a weekly WKYH-TV television show for two years.
 On December 31, 1968, the family's Hindman home burned to the ground; all seven family members and their instruments survived, and in 1970, the family moved to Berea, Kentucky.

 Performing

 The band performed in all 50 U.S. states, and particularly in Alaska during the winters where "people really needed music."
 In 1980, Alaska Airlines sponsored the McLain Family Festival (January 11-12); inside West Anchorage High School, away from the -40 F weather, the family was joined on stage by the Anchorage Symphony Orchestra and future McLain band member Michael Riopel.
 On the mainland, the band also stood before audiences at the Speed Art Museum, Carnegie Hall, the 1982 World's Fair, the Lincoln Center, the John F. Kennedy Center for the Performing Arts (at least six times), and the Carter Family Fold (since 1974).
 They also appeared on the CBS Morning News, the Grand Ole Opry, Hee Haw, The Johnny Cash Show, Music City Tonight, Nashville Now, Today, and their own weekly program on WKYT-TV.

 After the McLain Family Band played for the National Endowment for the Arts' music committee in 1972, Gian Carlo Menotti was so "charmed by the band" that he invited them to that year's Festival dei Due Mondi in Spoleto, Italy.
 That July, the band undertook their first international concert tour sponsored by the United States Department of State, traveling to Italy, West Germany, and Belgium.
 The band made 14 overseas tours—including an "around-the-world odyssey in 1975", and has performed in 64 different countries, including:

 The band stopped extensively touring in 1990 to allow Raymond Winslow, Alice and Al, and Ruth to personally rear their children without being on the road for months at a time.
 In 2018, for their 50th anniversary, the band toured widely again through the US and Europe.